carsonfarmer/python_geospatial/install.md

 ## Optional Packages

-* Install `basemap`, a common package for making static maps
+* Install `basemap`, a common package for making static maps (I didn't install this):

     ```bash
     conda install basemap
     ```

-* Install `psycopg2` for interacting with PostGIS
+* Install `psycopg2` for interacting with PostGIS (We don't need this, but I will do a demo with this):

     ```bash
     pip install psycopg2